How to create CLI programs with multiple commands, flags and subcommands, and how to do it fast and simply?

 will field values on it.
 These fields are thereafter available on the instance

-method, allowing the method code to
+when eventually running the top1.Execute method, allowing the method code to

 access their values as plain typed fields on the method receiver, as demonstrated

-on line 40 for cmd.prefix
+on line 40 for cmd.prefix.

 $ go run . top1 -prefix today